What Kind of Mortgage Should I Get?

 In the world of mortgage lending, there are many different types of loans and loan terms.
 How can you decide which loan best fits your financial circumstances?
 Knowing what goes into your loan application and what happens when you submit it will help you become a more knowledgeable participant in the lending process.

-You’ve determined what you need and want in a home and you have a “ballpark” figure on how much you can afford to spend.
+You’ve determined what you need and want in a home and you have a “ballpark” figure on how much home you can afford.
 Now it’s time to ask a loan officer exactly what you’re worth as far as a home loan goes.
 Let’s peek inside the loan officer’s magic bag of tricks.

 The home-mortgage process can be complex and filled with pitfalls for uninformed consumers.
 The lender and the type of loan you choose will affect your upfront costs as well as your monthly payments.
 Before you choose a home, take time to explore the different types of financing so you can choose one that will best fits your needs.
 You can begin by looking at the differences between a fixed-rate and an adjustable-rate mortgage.